 While working with a refugee organisation, I witnessed an increased number of domestic violence cases within the Black African community.
 Most of the victims were unable to seek help and support to overcome or flee the abuses.
 It was so sad to see so many women suffering in silence and this condition sparked an interest in me to advocate for those women.
 That is why I joined the biggest human rights campaign organisation in the world.
 My role primarily is to help deliver campaigning on Amnesty UK’s portfolio and advocate for change.

 I hear you visited the House of Commons as part of your work through Amnesty?

 Amnesty International organises a Human Rights Day each year, during which human rights activists visit the House of Commons and speak with MPs about human rights issues.
 When I attended the event, my focus was to speak to MPs with interest in West and Central Africa and the Great Lakes region about child labour.
 I discussed with them an Amnesty report This is What We Die For, which exposed child abuse within the Cobalt supply chain in the DRCongo.
-I insisted that MPs ensure corporations with their headquarters in the UK should take measures to conduct due diligence in their supply chains, following the UNGPs.
+I insisted that MPs ensure corporations with their headquarters in the UK should take measures to conduct due diligence in their supply chains, following the United Nations Guiding Principles (UNGPs).
 It was an amazing experience to get to meet people like Jeremy Corbyn and Mr Speaker.